Muetze42/nova-menu-order/README.md

-With this package it is possible to sort the resources and resource groups.
+Sort the Nova resources and resource groups in the menu.

 Install:
 `composer require normanhuth/nova-menu-order`